-Adam G. Tournier Ph.D., Associate Professor of Physics
+Adam G. Tournier, Ph.D., Associate Professor of Physics; University 101 Co-coordinator agtournier@mckendree.edu; (618) 537-2140

-agtournier@mckendree.edu; (618) 537-2140; Voigt Science Hall 221

 Within the Division of Science and Mathematics, we seek to provide a broad-based education that prepares graduates to be scientifically and mathematically literate, socially responsible, and professionally successful.